 Our campaign was paused due to covid and lockdowns.
 Currently there are no plans to reopen the campaign.
 We are leaving the pages up for information, as one chapter in what is an ongoing national campaign.

 If you wish to take individual action, please do write to the BBC to express your thoughts!

 Time for BBC to include Humanists on Thought for the Day

-Other ways to support the campaign are to add your name to the statement below (form to sign up is at the bottom of the page), and to write to James Purnell, the BBC Director in charge of religious and ethical programming.
+Other ways to support the campaign are to add your name in support of the statement below (form at the bottom of this page, along with a sign up to the campaign mailing list), and to write to James Purnell, the BBC Director in charge of religious and ethical programming.

 This is in fact the latest chapter in a campaign begun many years ago to include humanists on Thought for the Day.
 Evidence that it really is time for the BBC to remove its blinkers and see that half of us are ethical and non-religious.

 On the 13th November 2018 the Guardian published an open letter to BBC Director General Tony Hall from 30 public figures supporting our campaign.
 You can read the letter here.

 STATEMENT BY SOUTH EAST LONDON HUMANIST GROUP (SELHuG)